LarkspurCA/androidweardocs/examples.rst

 Open and Launch a Preview App
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section explains how to open and run any of the preview apps.
-You need an Android development environment (Android Studio here), your own Android device running the Android Wear Preview App, and an Android Wear emulator.
+You need an Android development environment (Android Studio here), your own handheld device running the Android Wear Preview App, and an Android Wear emulator.

 To launch Android Wear preview samples: